workleap/wl-r2wc/README.md

 The host app needs an API to register and initialize the widgets. `WidgetsManager` class does this for you.
 To do that, create the [widgets.ts](/packages/movie-widgets/src/widgets.ts) file and create a new instance of the `WidgetsManager` class.
 Its construcor accepts this parameters:

 - `elements` (**required**): An array of widgets to register.
 Without having them registered, you cannot use them in the host app.
-- `contextProvider`: to pass shared context provider, e.g. `AppContextProvider`.
+- `contextProvider`: to pass shared context provider, e.g. `WidgetsContextProvider`.
 - `contextProviderProps`: to pass initial context provider props.
 It is helpful when you want to initiate some props through build time, and not leaving it to `initialize` function.
 For example, when you want to inject event emitter and expose the function through the `extend` method.
 One popular example could be any type of refresh data methods.
 - `ignoreLoadingCss`: if you want the host to load the related CSS file, set this to true.
 Otherwise the manager will load the css file [automatically](/packages/r2wc/src/WidgetsManager.tsx).
 - `syncRendering`: (**not recommended**) If you want the web component rendering happens syncronously.
 It may be useful for critical widgets that need to be present as soon as the page gets loaded.
 It is not recommended as it uses [flushSync](https://react.dev/reference/react-dom/flushSync) behind the hood and it may affect the overal page load time.